Edumaps/edumaps-documentation/src/api/includes/_user-authentication.md

         <code>POST</code> /auth/token
 </aside>

 Edumaps API allows for token based access in order for users to allow third-party apps to log in and access the user data.
 This is not to be confused with oAuth permissions.
-It is also a means to re-authenticating and retriving the current user data of the user if this has been mutated in anyway since their last login.
+It is also a means to re-authenticating and retrive the current user data of the user if this has been mutated locally in anyway since their last login.
 This endpoint can be used as a means to bypass requring the user to enter their credentials everytime.

 > ### <code class="response">CURL</code> Request